 2 – You can expect it to have some of the longest wait times, consistently.

 It would be unusual for this attraction not to have at least a 45 minute (or much longer) wait at all times throughout the day.
-This attraction rarely has a low wait time, and the Fast Passes go quickly.
-You will either want to get Fast Passes as early as you can, or plan that you may be waiting a while for this one.
+This attraction rarely has a low wait time.
+You will either want to consider purchasing Genie+ to have access to the new Lightning Lane or plan that you may be waiting a while for this one.
 It is probably the longest consistent wait time in all of Walt Disney World for a slow-moving attraction that definitely isn’t considered a thrill ride.

 1 – The “cars” in the scene where you fly over London.